Miley Cyrus Took Liam Hemsworth’s Last Name After Wedding

 Miley Cyrus has officially dropped her last name.
 While Miley will likely still continue to use Cyrus as her stage name, her new husband, Liam Hemsworth, recently revealed that legally, she has taken his last name.

 According to Us Weekly, during a recent interview on Live!
-With Kelly & Ryan, Liam Hemsworth opened up about his recent marriage to Miley Cyrus, whom he revealed is now Miley Ray Hemsworth.
+With Kelly & Ryan, Liam Hemsworth opened up about his recent marriage to Miley Cyrus, whom he revealed is now called Miley Ray Hemsworth.

 Liam revealed that Miley did take his last name, but that he didn’t ask her to, which was a big surprise to him, joking that he got emotional when his new wife wanted to take his name.